Board Advisory

 Workshops and coaching

-We offer workshops for not-for-profit boards exploring their dynamics and ways of working together more effectively.
-Drawing on original research that included direct observation of boards in session, these workshops give boards and their chairs a practical and evidence-based framework for reflection and discussion.
-They can be tailored to suit a range of formats, including board meetings, strategy days, and board development sessions.
+We offer workshops for boards and councils, exploring their dynamics and ways of working together more effectively.
+Drawing on original research that included direct observation of boards in session, these workshops give boards, councils, and their chairs a practical and evidence-based framework for reflection and discussion.
+They can be tailored to suit a range of formats, including board meetings, strategy days, and board and council development sessions.

-Confidential coaching is also available for chairs and board members looking to strengthen their contribution and effectiveness in the boardroom.
+Confidential coaching is also available for chairs and board members looking to strengthen their contribution and the overall effectiveness of their board or council.